Annekk/Annekk/README.md

 🤍 I’m interested in Ux&Ui desing.

-👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in the beginning of 2023.
+👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in spring 2023.

 :pencil: Starting my thesis at the moment.
 The topic is UX&UI design related.